wangarcher/ur5e_actual/README.md

 sudo apt-get install ros-melodic-ur-msgs
 ```

-**NOTE:**There might be more dependencies needed due to vairous reasons.
+__NOTE__:There might be more dependencies needed due to vairous reasons.
 If you found any, please let me know.(archer7wang@outlook.com)

 ### 3. Usage
 Like ordinary ros projects, the simluation needs a clean workspace.